Fantasy Island North Singletrack aka FINS

 Thanks to Harv and all the other locals who built the system.
 They group ride on Thursday evenings if you want a grand tour of this Island paradise.
 If you’re going to ride solo Harv suggests parking at Westar Elementary School and riding to trailhead about 1/2 mile.
 Left turn off the sidewalk where the left turn lane turns in to a roadblock.
 See Picasa photo album for a shot of the TH.

-FINS Ride 12-27-08 from Rod Dwight on Vimeo.
+December FINS from MTBikeAZ on Vimeo.

 Other Trails Nearby